yellowme/base-ios/README.md

 * Xcode 9 or above
 * iOS 11 or above
+* Cocoapods 1.5.3 or above

 ## Where to start?
-Get the YellowPod!
+Get the YellowPod

 ### 1. First clone this repo